mtx2d/bazel_python/README.md

 # bazel_python
-This is a sample Python project
+This is a sample Python project with Bazel as the build tool.